isaaclyman/pooty/README.md

 - **Mutate**.
 Both `input` and `url` ought to have a `mutate` method for incoming data.

-- **Null selectors**.
-For state-only data which is not bound to the view, Pooty should not attempt to update or get the view.
+- **Null selectors**. ~~For state-only data which is not bound to the view, Pooty should not attempt to update or get the view.~~ DONE.

 - **Unit tests**.
 Priorities are 1) simplicity, and 2) complete code coverage.
 All code should run without errors.